nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 Experience level
 Type of interaction
-Provide links to any user surveys, questionnaires, interviews, feedback or other relevant information.--> The intended users will be researchers who are utilizing nanodiamonds in their research for either growth or other applications.
+Provide links to any user surveys, questionnaires, interviews, feedback or other relevant information.--> The intended users will be researchers who are utilizing nanodiamonds in their research for either growth or other nanodiamond applications.
-Users will upload txt or csv files of the raman spectrum they obtained.
-Access to the application will be the same for everyone.
+Users will upload .txt or .csv files to view the Raman spectrum and data.
+They will then be able to interact with the data and save it locally.
-No experience level will be necessary to use the software, however an understanding of the Raman spectrum will be required.
+Access to the application will be the same for everyone, and no experience level will be necessary to use the software.
+However, an understanding of the nanodiamond Raman spectrum will be required.

 ### 3.2 User Requirements
 <!-- Provide a list of issue links to document the main set of user requirements to be satisfied by this release.
 Use the user requirement template to draft thense issues.
 A well written user requirement should be easy to justify (Rational) and should be testable.
 List in order of priority as must have, should have or nice to have for each use case. -->
-Allow import of txt and csv files
+Allow the user to upload .txt and .csv files
-Quickly load Raman spectrum graph after "fitting" button is clicked and be able to save data
+Quickly the load Raman spectrum graph after "fitting" button is clicked
+Function to allow user to save data locally

 ### 3.3 Proposed User Interface
 <!--Could include drawn mockups, screenshots of prototypes, comparison to existing software and other descriptions.-->
 UI will be similar to that of the Graphene Raman Fitting Tool.
 There will be a button to upload or drag and drop files.
-Once uploaded, the output raphs/data will apear in small windows with the ability to save/print.
+Once uploaded, the output graphs/data will apear in small windows with the ability to save/print.
 Example of Outputs From the Graphene Raman Fitting Tool:
 <img alt = "Graphene Raman Fitting Tool Output" src = "https://github.com/nanoMFG/nanodiam/blob/adrianm3-patch-1/docs/fitting.PNG">